borgCode/SilkySouls/README.md

 * Character cheats such as No Death/No Damage
 * Skip Kalameet setup
 * Unlock bonfire warps
+* Auto set ng+6 / spawn weapon at start of new game

 Usage:
 Unzip the download and run the exe, it does not matter if you open the app before the game or after.